 Slideshow template source

 Customize a back to school brochure with your contact info and important things to know about your classroom.
+Include your daily classroom schedule, specials schedule, homework policies, contact info attendance office phone number, and anything else parents will need to keep handy.
 Make simple refrigerator magnets by customizing these templates and gluing a piece of magnetic tape to the back.
 These keep important contact and classroom info handy for parents.

 Brochure and magnet templates source

 Explain to parents and students where they need to put their different school supplies.
 Many families bring in their supplies on Meet the Teacher Night which is very helpful!
 Show families what supplies will go in student desks (pencil box, scissors, ruler, etc.) and what supplies are for the class (highlighters, expo markers, glue sticks, etc.).
 Consider placing bins out on a table for extra supplies.
 This will help with organization and save you time later so you don’t have to open packages and sort supplies at the end of the night.

 What to Expect on the First Day of School

 Communicate with families what time the campus opens and where you will be on the first morning before school.
 For example, some schools have students go to the playground while other schools have students go straight to their classroom upon entering campus.
 Tailor this to fit your school procedures and expectations.
 Provide lunch information for those students who will buy lunch on their first day of school.
 Explain your procedures for the end of the day including students that will be picked up by parents, ride the bus, or go to an after school care program that your district provides.

 Your Class Schedule